GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Longsword
 This curved blade reaches 2.5 feet.
 If used in both hands, it gains a +1 for the purpose of determining if it is a critical hit.
 If an attack roll result is a 14, the foe is dazed until the end of the next round.

+**Datha** (*unique*)
+$5,000 , 4 lbs.
+Longsword
+A curved sword reaching out 4 feet.
+If used with two hands, it gains a +1 bonus for the purpose of determining critical hits.
+It is a proper cavalry weapon.
+If name is known, *it gains a +1 bonus to attack rolls*.

 **Enchanted Weapon**
 varies, varies
 Any melee